 Penn Violence Prevention collaborates with students and staff across campus to offer a number of comprehensive educational programs focused on relationship violence, sexual violence, stalking, and sexual harassment.
 Presentations, trainings, and workshops can be individualized based on the particular needs of the audience.
-Campus groups and organizations that plan to host their own programs are encouraged to contact the Director of Penn Violence Prevention for consultation and support.
+Campus groups and organizations that plan to host their own programs are encouraged to contact the Penn Violence Prevention staff for consultation and support.

 Workshops usually ranging from 1-2 hours can be presented to groups both large and small and can cover a range of topics related to relationship violence, sexual violence, stalking, and sexual harassment.
 PVP workshops are designed to be interactive and informative and can be tailored to meet the needs of individual groups.
 Below is an overview of the available workshops.
 Request one here.

 - Who Are You?: Being an Active Bystander ("The PAVE Presentation")